kashi618/Atlas-of-Thoughts/College/Modules/Operating Systems/Exercises/OperatingSystems1-Lab5.1-C24510496.md

 The sleep command makes the terminal wait for n amount time.
 Anything typed into the terminal will then we activated when the sleep is finished.

 ## 4)
-It can be helpful when you need to specify when to execute a command.
+It can be helpful when you need to specify a count down on when to execute a certain command.

 ## 5)
 **sleep 10**